-In Tennessee and most other states, violent crimes generally have longer statutes of limitations, and some crimes (like murder) have no statute of limitations—meaning a criminal case can be filed at any time.
+In Tennessee and most other states, the time limits depend on the offense level or the specific crime.
+For instance, a prosecutor might have 10 years to file most felony charges but only one year to file misdemeanor charges.
+Violent crimes generally have longer statutes of limitations, and some crimes (like murder) have no statute of limitations—meaning a criminal case can be filed at any time.
 In certain instances, statutes of limitations are "tolled" (suspended), allowing the government more time to bring a case.
+(More on "tolling" below.)

 Like many states, Tennessee law sets time limits for a host of specific crimes.
 For crimes not specifically listed in the statute, a general statute of limitations applies based on the category of the crime.